nasa/cumulus/docs/configuration/task-configuration.md

 ## lambda_timeouts

-An optinal configurable map of timeouts for cumulus lambdas in the form:
+An optional configurable map of timeouts (in seconds) for cumulus lambdas in the form:

 ```hcl
 lambda_timeouts = {